Documentation Index Fetch the complete documentation index at: https://docs.grainql.com/llms.txt

 // Fetches from API (cache-first)

-const heroText = await grain.getConfigAsync('hero_text');
+const heroText = await grain . getConfigAsync ( 'hero_text' );

 This still uses cache-first: returns cached value immediately, then fetches fresh value in background.
-Force refresh:

 // Skip cache, fetch directly from API

-const heroText = await grain.getConfigAsync('hero_text', {
+const heroText = await grain . getConfigAsync ( 'hero_text' , {

 forceRefresh: true